-Primary Countermeasure Strategy: High Visibility Enforcement, Sustained Enforcement
+Planned activity number: 2023-BI-00-20 Primary Countermeasure Strategy: High Visibility Enforcement, Sustained Enforcement

 The DUI Taskforce Enforcement Project (DUIEP) is a component of CHIRP: Comprehensive Highway Injury Reduction Program.
-Through the implementation of CHIRP in FY20 and continuation in FY22, law enforcement agencies participate in a comprehensive traffic safety program utilizing multiple projects with independent identified problem areas of focus.
-The DUIEP promotes a coordinated effort to reduce alcohol impaired collisions and fatalities through highly visible and sustained traffic enforcement in identified counties.
+Through the implementation of CHIRP in FY20 and continuation in FY23, law enforcement agencies participate in a comprehensive traffic safety program utilizing multiple projects with independent identified problem areas of focus.

+The DUIEP promotes a coordinated effort to reduce alcohol impaired collisions and fatalities through highly visible and sustained traffic enforcement in identified counties, with emphasis on impaired motorcycle operators.
 This project is designed to decrease alcohol impaired collisions and fatalities in identified counties.

 Enforcement is conducted primarily from 6 p.m. to 6 a.m. to focus enforcement during the highest period of alcohol related crashes.
 Allowances are permittable with approval of the assigned program manager for work to begin prior to 6 p.m. when data driven, or a community event provides a saturated potential for impaired driving offenses.
 This period of enforcement while focused on alcohol-based offenses additionally targets enforcement supporting the time period where unrestrained fatalities are highest, further supporting the reduction of unrestrained fatalities where alcohol is a contributing factor.